 The essence of the idea is to use gaming and crowdsourcing (citizen science) to solve global food security and nutrition problems.

-The basic idea is unconventional and creative because it uses the public through citizen research to solve the global problem of food insecurity and malnutrition.
-It is unconventional in that this approach has never been applied to global food security and nutrition, yet it promises to have impact.
-While a similar approach has been applied in biochemistry, e.g. to solve complex protein structures using the video game foldit, this approach has never been applied to a social science context such as global food insecurity and malnutrition.
+The basic idea is unconventional and creative because it harnesses the public through citizen research to solve the global problem of food insecurity and malnutrition.
+While a similar approach has been successfully applied to biochemistry—to solve complex protein structures using the online video game Foldit—this approach has never been applied to a social science context such as global food insecurity and malnutrition.

-The hypothesis for the proposal is that by involving the public through a video gaming environment, more effective approaches can be found to addressing global food insecurity and malnutrition.
-The reason this is expected to succeed is that there is a precedence for success; in the biological sciences, proteins and for years a solution was not found.
-However, after using the video gaming approach, protein structures were rapidly solved using the game foldit (http://fold.it/portal/info/about).
+The hypothesis for the proposal is that by engaging the public through a video gaming environment, more effective approaches can be discovered to address global food insecurity and malnutrition.
+The reason we expect this to succeed is that there have been many different triumphs in the biological sciences using this technique.
+In addition to folding proteins, scientific discovery games have been successfully used to map neurons (with EyeWire), align genomic sequences (with Phylo), and fold RNA (with EteRNA) better than state-of-the-art methods.
+With Foldit, for example, gamers were able to solve the structure of an AIDS-like virus in less than 10 days, whereas scientists had been unable to solve it for over 10 years.
+The key aspect with all these games is that it allows citizen scientists to tackle these problems in different or unconventional ways.
 The problem of food insecurity and malnutrition has largely eluded social scientists and much of the developing world for centuries despite numerous scientific efforts.
 It is anticipated that introducing this new approach of doing science could bring about breakthroughs and solve food insecurity and malnutrition in the developing world.

 How will you pilot it?

-The research team on the project will be led by Dr Athur Mabiso of the International Food Policy Research Institute and Dr Firas Khatib of the University of Massachusetts Dartmouth, who is also the lead investigator of foldit.
-The team will include video-game developers and economists who will work together to compile datasets and set up optimization models that will be used to create a virtual reality/world that resembles a food insecure developing country (in this case Malawi).
-Malawi is chosen as the pilot country because it often faces the problem of food insecurity and malnutrition from year to year.
-Given the limited resources, the project will aim to prove the concept based on only one country.
+The research team will be led by Dr Athur Mabiso of the International Food Policy Research Institute and Dr Firas Khatib of the University of Massachusetts Dartmouth, who is also the lead scientist on the Foldit project.
+The team will include video-game developers and economists who will work together to compile datasets and set up optimization models that will be used to create a virtual reality/world that resembles a food insecure developing country.
+Given the limited resources, the project aims to prove the concept based on one country.
+Malawi is chosen as the pilot country because it often faces food insecurity and malnutrition.
 Creation of the game will first entail projecting data and conditions of Malawi into the future, followed by specifying mathematical equations that underpin the set up of an optimization environment, whose objective function is food security and nutrition.
-Once the video gaming environment has been set up the next phase will entail generating gaming data from university students at the University of Massachusetts Dartmouth who will participate in the video game as gamers.
+Once the video gaming environment has been set up the next phase will involve generating gaming data from university students at the University of Massachusetts Dartmouth, who will participate in the video game as gamers.
 By playing the video game, the students will generate big data on approaches to solving the food insecurity and malnutrition problem in Malawi.
 It is expected that the development of the video game will undergo iterative cycles of improvement.
-After a certain point, when the research team feels the level of development of the video game meets minimum standards, the video game will be opened to several students across different universities to increase the amount of decisions data generated.
-Throughout the gaming processes data generated by video gamers will be collected and statistically analyzed to enhance our understanding of the optimal decisions for achieving food security and nutrition in Malawi.
+After a certain point, when the research team feels the video game meets minimum standards, it will be opened to several students across different universities to increase the amount of decisions data generated.
+Throughout the gaming processes data generated by video gamers will be collected and statistically analyzed to enhance our understanding of optimal decisions for achieving food security and nutrition.

 Explain how the work will be performed within the budget (USD$100,000) and time (12 months) allowed?